seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1073 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1074 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1067+6=1073
+//// 1068+6=1074

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 267 (2025, Monday, October 27th at 08:10 pm PST)
+//// File version: 268 (2025, Tuesday, October 28th at 09:10 pm PST)
-//// Line count (including blank lines and compiler line): 1,132
+//// Line count (including blank lines and compiler line): 1,133

 //// ----------------------------------------------------- \\\\